cocos/cocos-docs/en/animation/animation-editor.md

 ![animation property track](./animation-editor/animation-property-track.png)

 This area is mainly used to display the specific keyframe settings of the currently selected node on each animation property, and is also the main area for keyframe editing.
-You can add keyframes by right-clicking on the animation property track on the right side.
+Keyframes can be added by right-clicking on the animation property track on the right side.
 This area also supports the ability to move, copy, and paste keyframes by checking and tapping on them.
-For details, please refer to [Common keyframe operations](edit-animation-clip.md#common-keyframe-operations).
+For details, please refer to the [Common keyframe operations](edit-animation-clip.md#common-keyframe-operations) documentation.

 When clicking on a keyframe, it will turn from blue to white and information about it will be displayed above the area, and double-clicking on the keyframe will move the time control line to its location.